tomasmcz/imago-hs/README.md

 This is still work in progress.
 It has many dependencies (some of them should be eliminated, but I did not get to it yet).
 It is not easy to install.
 The code is not very well aranged.
+It contains some very ugly hacks.
+There is no documentation.
+Use this at your own risk.